dgrisham/dgrisham.github.io/assignments/haskell/6-calculator_2/README.md

 Final Project, Part 2 -- Haskell Calculator
 ===========================================

-**This assignment is due Friday, December 15 by 11:59:59 pm.
+**This assignment is due Thursday, December 14 by 11:59:59 pm.
 You may work with a partner on this project.**

 In the second part of this project, you'll be adding a new feature to the calculator -- functions.
 Example of how this will work: